-Dates: 29 July-7 August 2018 (please note that 29 July is the arrival date in Ulaanbaatar; departure from the UK is one day prior)
+Dates: 28 July-6 August 2019 (please note that 28 July is the arrival date in Ulaanbaatar; departure from the UK is one day prior)

-(*Based on currency conversion from fixed price of US$5,085 made at xe.com on 31 October 2017.
-Final sterling price may vary accordingly.)
+(*Based on currency conversion from fixed tour price of US$5,290 made at xe.com on 5 December 2018.
+Single supplement price based on currency conversion from fixed cost of US$520 on same date.
+Final sterling price of both may vary accordingly.)

 This very special tour provides a wonderful opportunity to see the mythical Snow Leopard, some of the rare or difficult-to-see mammals of the region, and a fantastic selection of Asian bird species while visiting some spectacular landscapes of Mongolia, one of the world’s few true wilderness areas.
 During this 10-day adventure we will be based in two locations, using traditional ger camps that are spacious and comfortable.

 In the west of the country, not far from the Chinese border, we shall spend six nights in the foothills of the Altai Mountains, venturing into the deep rocky valleys or higher regions searching for the ‘mountain cat’.
 We will visit the nearby semi-desert areas to see Saiga Antelope and the delicately built Black-tailed Gazelle.
 We will also look out for the world’s largest wild sheep, Argali, which roams the rocky slopes, as do Siberian Ibex and Siberian Marmot.
 There is a strong population of Grey Wolf, though this is almost as difficult to see as Snow Leopard.

 Our second base will be another beautiful natural area, the famous Hustai National Park, home of the world’s only wild horse species, Przewalski’s Horse, as well as Mongolian Gazelle.